koraixayo/RedChillies-IP/Whitepaper.md

 Refer to this image below to understand Ludo Game Prize Distribution: </br>
 <img src="https://i.ibb.co/Jx1X03h/Screen-Shot-2021-11-02-at-10-27-48-AM.png" alt="Screen-Shot-2021-11-02-at-10-27-48-AM" border="0" />

-* Chess Game Rules & Features:
+* Chess Game Rules & Features:</br>
   a) Host can choose "Game Name", "Game Time" and "Joining Fee".
-There are two types of Game Mode: 1-minute and 5-minutes
+There are two types of Game Mode: 1-minute and 5-minutes.</br>
   b) While hosting, host pays REDC "Hosting fee" and ZIL "Joining fee".
-On success, host directly enters the game page awaiting opponent.
+On success, host directly enters the game page awaiting opponent.</br>
   c) Anyone can join such open hosted game by paying ZIL "Joining fee".
-Host can abort to get full refund if no one joins the game.
+Host can abort to get full refund if no one joins the game.</br>
   d) When a game ends, players have "Dispute" button active for 8 blocks (~5 mins).
-If no one disputes within 8 blocks, game is verified by Oracle.
+If no one disputes within 8 blocks, game is verified by Oracle.</br>
-  e) Winners can claim rewards from "My Games" page.
+  e) Winners can claim rewards from "My Games" page.</br>
-  f) If there is a Live Game which is not yet completed, player/host of such games can not host or play another game.
+  f) If there is a Live Game which is not yet completed, player/host of such games can not host or play another game.</br>
-  g) Anyone can spectate "Live Games" and participate in "Public Chat".
+  g) Anyone can spectate "Live Games" and participate in "Public Chat".</br>
-  h) There will be "Tournament" feature and "Re-match" feature in future.
+  h) There will be "Tournament" feature and "Re-match" feature in future.</br>
   i) All disputed games are manually verified by Admin.
-Such games are expected to be resolved within 24 hours.
+Such games are expected to be resolved within 24 hours.</br>

 </b>  Advanced Prediction Market - Q4 2021